Org architecture

 | Treasury | Customers, investors, internal | Treasury balance | Protocol or off-chain settlement |

-Templates — the locked-in shapes
+Templates — the canonical shapes

-Four canonical TRUST templates ship today:
+Two Company templates ship today:

 - Venture — growth engine.
 Cap table, vesting, governance, fundraising rounds.